 Our hourly rates are listed below and will not change unless notified to you.
 We are able to provide you with a full schedule of services performed on your accounts.
 Our terms and conditions will be set out in our client care letter issued in accordance with our professional rules.

 Probate Price Transparency

 Although under the regulations we are permitted to charge for administering an estate based on a percentage value of the estate, we feel that that this is not appropriate for our clients and, therefore, instead we charge on an hourly basis.
-Our charge out rates per hour (exclusive of VAT) are as follows:
+Our charge out rates per hour (exclusive of VAT which is charged at 20%) are as follows:

 We are all qualified Solicitors and our team has over 100 years of collective post-qualification experience in all matters relating to wills and estate administration.
 We administer all types of estates and have particular expertise in high value estates and inheritance tax matters.

 The complexity of an estate, eg the types of assets, the extent of liabilities, the availability of reliefs, domicile of the deceased, can significantly affect the amount of work that is required to be undertaken to administer the estate.
 It is therefore possible to give general guidance only on the total fees we would expect to charge in connection with administering an estate.

 Where an estate is not complex with all of the assets and beneficiaries located in the UK, the value is no greater than £1 million and there is no Inheritance Tax to pay, our fees for applying for the Grant of Probate, collecting and distributing the assets may be somewhere in the region of £5,000 – £10,000 plus VAT (£6,000 to £12,000 including VAT) and disbursements.